-This is not the winter that we wanted.
-Restrictions on gathering and being together continue to make life hard for lots of people.
+This is not the year that we wanted.
+Restrictions on gathering and being together made life hard for lots of people.
 There are plenty of reasons to feel anxious, and many of us do.

 Some people say that walking helps.
 It’s good to get out of the house.
 If we trace each other’s footsteps, will we have walked together, even if we are separated in time?
 If we leave notes, drawings, comments and ideas for each other, can we discover new things about our neighbourhood?
 About each other?